-What does it Taste Like?
+What does it taste Like?

-23 Health Benefits of Moringa Seeds
+23 Possible Health Benefits of Moringa Seeds

 1. Improves Sleep

 Moringa leaves are a great sleep aid.
-Take a bunch of fresh moringa leaves, soak it in hot water, and leave it for 15 minutes.
+Take a bunch of fresh moringa leaves, soak them in hot water, and leave it for 15 minutes.
 Drink it every night before bedding.
 The moringa leaves will calm down and relax your muscles, mind, and body, and it offers good sleep so that you will be active the next morning.